 A-T is caused by a defect, known as a ‘mutation’, on a particular gene, known as the ATM gene (ATM stands for ‘Ataxia-Telangiectasia Mutated’).
 This mutation means that the gene cannot carry out its function properly.

 When this gene is not working, the body cannot properly produce a particular protein, called ATM, which should be present in every cell.
-ATM plays an important part in the way each cell functions and when it is absent or not working as it should, this gives rise to the wide range of symptoms of A-T.
+ATM plays an important part in the way each cell functions and when it is absent or doesn't work as it should, this gives rise to the wide range of symptoms of A-T.

 Each individual has two copies of every gene, one passed on from each parent.
 In order for a person to develop A-T, both copies of the gene must have a mutation.
 If you carry a single gene with the mutation, you will not have A-T and you will almost certainly not know you are carrying it.
 As many as one in 200 people may be carriers.

 However, when two people carrying a single copy of the mutated gene have a child together, and both pass on the mutated gene - there is a one in four chance of this - then the child will be born with A-T.

 If you would like copies of a simple information leaflet for your friends and family, please contact us with a mailing address or click on the image to download the leaflet.